Financial Review: Southern Missouri Bancorp (SMBC) & Its Peers

 |2.20

-Southern Missouri Bancorp currently has a consensus price target of $29.00, indicating a potential downside of 35.67%.
-As a group, “Savings institutions, except federal” companies have a potential upside of 2.68%.
-Given Southern Missouri Bancorp’s rivals higher possible upside, analysts plainly believe Southern Missouri Bancorp has less favorable growth aspects than its rivals.
+Southern Missouri Bancorp presently has a consensus price target of $29.00, suggesting a potential downside of 35.63%.
+As a group, “Savings institutions, except federal” companies have a potential upside of 1.28%.
+Given Southern Missouri Bancorp’s rivals higher possible upside, analysts clearly believe Southern Missouri Bancorp has less favorable growth aspects than its rivals.

 Summary